 The trivia items below may give away important plot points.

 Aside from his odd color, Absolem the Caterpillar is modeled after the larva of the Monarch butterfly (which are striped in white, yellow and black).
 When we see Absolem as a butterfly by the end of the film, the pattern on his wings is that of a Monarch, save again for the coloration (Monarch butterflies have orange wings).

-Although the Red Queen constantly attempts and threatens her enemies with decapitation (off with his/her head!) she never actually gets to performs this act onscreen.
-The closest she ever got to decapitating someone was when the Mad Hatter was about to be executed.
+Although the Red Queen constantly attempts, and threatens her enemies with decapitation (off with his or her head!) she never actually gets to perform this act on-screen.
+The closest she ever came to decapitating someone, was when the Mad Hatter was about to be executed.